Rikemannen/obsidian-sync/Journal/October 18 2025.md

 Holy shit i added all songs that ive saved in the background on my phone to a yt playlist and downloaded it, and some songs are just BANGERS.
 Like holy shit, in fact so good that i have now created [[Karaoke Song List]].

 Oh and why didnt i mention, i also did a "short" typing test, i did laptop keyboard + touch typing, i got 45 wpm!
 Oh sorry the test was 30 min :P Next one is 1 hour, i will probably someday.

+Oh and i liked my 2000th video on yt today, but the 3 earlier ones were better :P (im not gonna say which ones that is)